Sari Nakazawa

 Sari Nakazawa (中沢沙理, Nakazawa Sari) is a Japanese model and beauty pageant titleholder who was crowned Miss Universe Japan 2016 and represented Japan in Miss Universe 2016.

 Early life

 Nakazawa works as a model in Japan.
 She likes travelling.
 She has a very good knowledge about beauty and health.

 Pageantry

 Miss Shiga 2016

 Nakazawa was crowned Miss Shiga 2016 and became eligible to compete at the Miss Universe Japan pageant in 2016.

 Miss Universe Japan 2016

 Nakazawa was crowned Miss Universe Japan representing Shiga on March 1, 2016.
 She represented Japan at the Miss Universe 2016 pageant.
-Sayaka Matsumoto was titled first runner-up, Kaori Arike was titled second runner-up, Mako Sato was adjudged third runner-up, and Yukari Shiotsuki finished as the fourth runner-up.
+Sayaka Matsumoto was titled first runner-up, Kaori Arike the second runner-up, Mako Sato the third runner-up, and Yukari Shiotsuki finished as the fourth runner-up.

 Miss Universe 2016

 Nakazawa competed at Miss Universe 2016 but did not place.